What is the order of events at a wedding reception to keep guests from being bored? See our reception timeline starting with guests’ arrival.

 Dancing and Fun

-If you are the bride and groom, relax and have fun at the reception.
+If you are a wedding couple, relax and have fun at the reception.
 This is your day!
 Murphy’s Law is that something will go wrong.
 Just take it in stride because once the wedding starts, you can’t change anything.
-If you are looking for songs for each wedding event, check out our complete wedding playlist.
+If you are looking for songs for each wedding event, check out a wedding ceremony and reception playlist.

 Keep Guests Entertained as Part of Your Reception Timeline